What it takes to be a conference interpreter

 Did a lack of experience when you first qualified cause any problems in gaining new business?
 If so, how did you overcome this? (eg. voluntary work, internships etc.)

 Yes, companies usually don’t want to work with inexperienced interpreters.
-I did some voluntary work, which helped a lot and also an internship in the UN in Vienna.
+I did some voluntary work, which helped a lot and also an internship in The UN in Vienna.

 What is a typical assignment for a conference interpreter?